-So you’ve finally had enough of your car, and you’re ready to call the salvage yard that pays cash for junk cars.
-They’ll come pick it up, pay you, and haul your junk car away for free.
+So you’ve finally had enough of your car, and you’re ready to call the salvage yard and sell your clunker for cash.
+They’ll come pick your car up, pay you, and haul it away.
 Then what?
-Where does your junk car go?
 In the U.S., cars are the number one recycled product, but what exactly does the recycling process yield?

 Think about it: you car contains several types of fluids that we really don’t want seeping into the environment.
 Engine oil, antifreeze, fuel, Freon, transmission fluid, brake fluid, power steering fluid: the typical junked car has five to 10 gallons of fluids left in it.